Marketing Funnel Vs. Sales Funnel

 What is the difference between marketing funnels and sales funnels?

 There exists a fine line between a marketing funnel and a sales funnel.
-As a matter of fact, these terms are used interchangeably, and splitting them up can be hard.
+As a matter of fact, these terms are used interchangeably, and splitting them up is hard.
 The single salient difference between these terms seems to be the context of use.

 Typically, sales and marketing are two distinct functions.
 Each has its unique journey map that outlines the progress of a prospective customer.
 Marketing builds the interest, and the bottom of its funnel marks the top of the sales funnel.
 Consequently, the sales funnel is powered by marketing activities that generate awareness to create product demand.